This post may contain affiliate links. For more information, please read the full disclosure policy here.

 I’ve eaten at a lot of Melbourne restaurants and cafes in 2.5 years!
 Here are my favourite places and top recommendations for the best Melbourne restaurants and cafes.

-I interrupt the Canadian content for a little bit more from Australia.
+I interrupt the Canadian content to shift the spotlight to Melbourne and more importantly, my favourite Melbourne restaurants.
 I hope you don’t mind!
-Melbourne is an absolute foodie heaven.
+Melbourne is absolute foodie heaven.
 There are so many restaurants and cafes in the city that you can try new food every weekend and never get bored.
 Although I dined out as much as possible, I know I have only scratched the surface of Melbourne’s food scene.

 This list encompasses the best Melbourne restaurants, cafes and sweet stops, in my opinion.
 I hope you enjoy this foodie post and it helps you decide where to eat in Melbourne.
 I know that choosing a restaurant can be totally overwhelming.

 I want to quickly point out the other Melbourne-related content floating around this blog.
 I have published posts on the top things to do in general, the best free things to do, where to stay and what to do in Melbourne at night.
 For more food content, there’s this mini Melbourne food diary from my visit in early 2020 and this guide to the best places to eat in Richmond (my old neighbourhood).
 Okay, that just about covers it 😅.